 We have recently acquired a new-generation, state-of-the art, Raman spectrometer with imaging capability and multi-wavelength excitation.
-A Raman imaging system will provide molecular maps (similar to the element map provided by an Electron Microprobe).
-It will collect a Raman image cube from a sample, then to generate the map of minerals, molecular species (H2O/OH), and chemical bonds (e.g., C-H, N-H, C-O, C-C, etc).
-The spatial distributions and spatial correlations of various species will reveal the evidences of past physic-chemical-biologic processes, as well as the genetic relationships among the different species.
-A Raman system with multiple excitation laser wavelengths is capable to study a wide variety of materials.
-A different excitation wavelength will affect the Raman cross sections of materials; sometimes will enhance Raman signals by inducing Raman resonance effect.
-More importantly, it will help to overcome the interference of fluorescence generated by some targets.
+A Raman imaging system will provide molecular maps (similar to the element map provided by an electron microprobe).
+It will collect a Raman image cube from a sample, then generate a map of minerals, molecular species (H2O/OH), and chemical bonds (e.g., C-H, N-H, C-O, C-C, etc).
+The spatial distributions and spatial correlations of various species will reveal evidences of past physic-chemical-biologic processes, as well as the genetic relationships among the different species.
+A Raman system with multiple excitation laser wavelengths is capable of studying a wide variety of materials.
+A different excitation wavelength will affect the Raman cross sections of materials, sometimes enhancing Raman signals by inducing a Raman resonance effect.
+More importantly, different excitation wavelengths can help overcome the interference of fluorescence generated by some targets.

 Raman imaging system – Renishaw InVia

-• Solid samples — rock chip (less than 1 kg, less than 5 cm height), soils or powders, single gains, films, etc, and no sample preparations are needed.
+- Solid samples.
+Rock chips (less than 1 kg, less than 5 cm height), soils or powders, single gains, films, etc, and no sample preparations are needed.
 Double-side flat cut surfaces would be preferred for taking Raman images.

-• Liquid samples — in glass bottle, glass capillary, liquid cell, or in petri dish.
+- Liquid samples.
+Prepare in glass bottle, glass capillary, liquid cell, or petri dish.

-Acknowledgement: the funds for purchasing this top-level Raman Imaging system are from NASA Mars Fundamental Research program — Planetary Major Equipment program, and from Washington University in St. Louis (School of Art & Science, Dept. Earth and Planetary Sciences, and McDonnell Center for Space Sciences).
+The funds for purchasing this top-level Raman imaging system are from NASA Mars Fundamental Research program, specifically the Planetary Major Equipment program, and from Washington University in St. Louis, specifically the School of Arts & Sciences, Department of Earth and Planetary Sciences, and McDonnell Center for Space Sciences.